As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-All of the classification systems of French wine are controlled by the Institut national de l’origine et de la qualité (INAO) which regulates all of the regional AOC laws that control the entire process from vine to bottle.
-The classifications explained below ate extracted from the AOC laws as supplied by the INAO.
+All of the classification systems of French wine are controlled by the Institut national de l’origine et de la qualité (INAO), which regulates all of the regional AOC laws that control the entire process from vine to bottle.
+The classifications explained below are extracted from the AOC laws as supplied by the INAO.

-The task was given to the wine merchants of Bordeaux who ranked the different chateaux of Bordeaux according to the prices they were able to sell the wines in the preceding years.
+The task was given to the wine merchants of Bordeaux, who ranked the different chateaux of Bordeaux according to the prices they were able to sell the wines at in the preceding years.

 Being the wine merchants of Bordeaux, and astute businessmen, only the chateaux of the Bordeaux were ranked, excluding all the other wine-producing regions of France.

-In 1973 Chateaux Mouton Rothschild has promoted to the highest class thanks to the power wielded by the grand Chateaux of Bordeaux who had a considerable vested interest to command premium prices based on their name alone.
+In 1973 Chateaux Mouton Rothschild was promoted to the highest class thanks to the power wielded by the grand Chateaux of Bordeaux, who had a considerable vested interest to command premium prices based on their name alone.

 The Bordeaux Blends: The wines of Bordeaux have always been produced as blends of cultivars with reds made from Merlot, Cabernet Sauvignon, Cabernet Franc, and some smaller cultivars that make up less than 10% of the blend.
 The whites of Bordeaux are essentially blended from Sauvignon Blanc and Semillon, though some other cultivars are permitted in small quantities.